 A signature should be compared with all the known autopen patterns and if it matches any then it is almost certainly an autopenned signature.
 Small variations in the execution due to the paper moving whilst the machine was working can occur (see below) so if most of the signature matches a pattern but there are small differences it is still most likely autopenned.
 If in doubt, you will need to refer to the traits listed above to help decide if it is real or not, or seek expert opinion (be aware that most celebrity/sports autograph experts are not specialists in astronaut signatures).

-You can use the menus on the left to view examples of known autopen patterns for most of the early astronauts (up to the Apollo years) as well as some examples of crew photos signed by autopen.
+You can use the menus to view examples of known autopen patterns for most of the early astronauts (up to the Apollo years) as well as some examples of crew photos signed by autopen.
 Remember that these examples are not exhaustive, although if you find an autopen pattern that is not included please contact me and I will be glad to add it to the examples.